-Long-term investments will be limited to £3 million per organisation (except the UK Government).
+Long-term investments will be limited to £3 million per organisation (except the UK Government), or £2M for organisations with a lowest rating of AA-.
 The combined value of short-term and long-term investments with any organisation will not exceed the limits for specified investments in paragraph 4.3 above.